Ever land on a webpage and get frustrated by long load times, 404 pages, and hard to navigate menus?

 Your homepage is the first thing your users will see when they come across your site, and it’s usually the page that gets the most traffic.
-It’s extremely important to make it look clean, uncluttered, with a clear purpose on what users should click next.
+It’s crucial to make it look clean, uncluttered, and have a clear purpose.

 Here are some tips to make sure that your site makes an excellent first impression:

-- Emphasize elements that make an impact—like your recent blog posts.
+- Emphasize elements that make an impact like your recent blog posts, for example

 Think about how you would feel wandering through a store with no signage showing where anything is.